-The superintendent, principal, or teacher who is in charge of a school has the right to excuse a student temporarily from attendance on account of sickness or other unavoidable cause.
+The Director of Operations, Director of Curriculum, who is in or designated school personnel in charge of a school attendance records has the right to excuse a student temporarily from attendance on account of sickness or other unavoidable cause.
 (Below are the valid/lawful excuses for temporary nonattendance of a student at school.)